getify/You-Dont-Know-JS/async & performance/ch3.md

 Calling `delay(200)` creates a promise that will fulfill in 200ms, and then we return that from the first `then(..)` fulfillment callback, which causes the second `then(..)`'s promise to wait on that 200ms promise.

-**Note:** As described, technically there are two promises in that interchange: the 200ms delay promise and the chained promise that the second `then(..)` hangs off of.
+**Note:** As described, technically there are two promises in that interchange: the 200ms delay promise and the chained promise that the second `then(..)` connects to.
 But you may find it easier to mentally combine these two promises together, since the promise mechanism automatically merges them.
 In that respect, you could think of `return delay(200)` as creating a promise that replaces or hijacks the chained promise.

-Sequences of delays with no message passing isn't a terribly useful example of promise flow control.
-Let's try to look at a scenario that's a little more practical.
+To be honest, though, sequences of delays with no message passing isn't a terribly useful example of promise flow control.
+Let's look at a scenario that's a little more practical.

+Instead of timers, let's consider making Ajax requests:

 ```js
 // assume an `ajax( {url}, {callback} )` utility